trinhoftheworld/Project-Descriptions-for-Review/Android/Make you own android app.md

 ##What will students learn?
 Students will learn how to:
-* Create an app that meets standard design Android's CoreApp Quality Guildlines
+* Create an app that meets standard design Android's CoreApp Quality Guidelines
 * Identify the minimum permissions required to support core functionality
 * Implement a ContentProvider to access locally stored data
 * Implement a SyncAdapter or IntentService when pulling/sending data from a web service
 * Use a Loader to move data to an app's views
 * Preserve and restore user or app state upon device rotation or from the Home/Back buttons
-* *Optional:* Implement Notificaitons, ShareActionProvider, Broadcast Events, and Custom Views
+* *Optional:* Implement Notifications, ShareActionProvider, Broadcast Events, and Custom Views

 ##How do students complete this project?